omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 Notice that this web app is for demonstrations purposes only, so it won't download any new data and it is currently only getting data from the test website we used.
 However, if you'd like to get recommendations for your specific images, you can just replace the images under ```data ``` -> ```raw``` -> ```images``` and run all of the previous scripts again to produce the personalized recommendations with your data.

-Here's an example of how to execute all of the scripts using Google [Colab](https://colab.research.google.com/).

 ## Data Sourcing & Processing
 To prototype our idea, we scraped images from a retailer's website, and manually collected a sample of their ads that were targeted to us on Facebook.